asteriskfar/-literate-enigma/content/main/_index.md

 # type: about # this is the value used by navbar menu mobile view

 ---

+{{< card-list >}}
-Peer-to-peer global payments infrastructure
+## Peer-to-peer global payments infrastructure

-Connecting everyone to everyone
+- Connecting everyone to everyone

-Send and spend your credit worldwide
+- Send and spend your credit worldwide

-Make and receive payments
+- Make and receive payments

-Borrowing and lending
+- Borrowing and lending

-Billing and invoicing
+- Billing and invoicing

-Analytics and risk management
+- Analytics and risk management
+{{< /card-list >}}

 <!-- ![Screenshot Mockup](/images/screenshots/export-multidevices-2-smaller.png) -->